View the full list of fields, first using long-form arguments:

 The scyld-modimg

-command prompts the user about whether to overwrite
+command prompts you about whether to overwrite

 resulting file to the head node, optionally overwriting the image